 I tried every thimble under the sun and none of them were dexterous enough to give me the fine motor control I wanted.
 I put the project down for months on end and picked it up a bit here and there – always ending up a little worse for wear after working on it.

 Eventually I discovered the needle puller from Mx.
-Domestic (shown above!) and was able to sew the second hemisphere of the brain.
+Domestic (in action above!) and was able to sew the second hemisphere of the brain.

 But I still felt stuck.
 It took a while to realize why.
 The form was coming together, but I was lost on its purpose.
 I still had no clarity on what the brain was meant to represent.